 Added on 3 Mar 2026 · The Guardian · Law & Policy

 Explains the lawsuits that led to popular chatbot roleplay platform CharacterAI to ban users under the age of eighteen (ultimately came to require age verification later).
+Archived.

 🏛︎ Anthropic's AI model Claude gets popularity boost after US military feud